cctech-labs/forge-view/README.md

-# Polymer App and Forge Starter Kit
+# Polymer 2 App and Autodesk Forge Viewer Starter Kit

 This template is a starting point for building polymer apps with Autodesk Forge Platform.